 As for security, Box is middle-of-the-road at best.
 You can enable two-factor authentication when logging into your account and opt to receive notifications when one of your files is accessed by someone with whom you shared it.
 But, Box doesn’t offer zero-knowledge or end-to-end encryption, so it’s hard to believe that your files are truly secure during transfer between your computer and the cloud.

-There is a free plan, but it only comes with 10GB of storage and limits your maximum upload size to 250MB.
-A Personal Pro plan costs $10 a month for 100GB of storage, which still isn’t much.
+There is a free plan, but it only comes with 10GB and limits your maximum upload size to 250MB.
+A Personal Pro plan costs $10 a month for 100GB, which still isn’t much.

-Business options start at $5 per user a month for 100GB of storage, but require a minimum of three users.
+Box for Business (opens in new tab) options start at $5 per user a month for 100GB, but require a minimum of three users.
 Unlimited storage costs $15 per user a month for a Business plan, or $25 per user a month for a Business Plus plan.
 The latter offers additional enterprise app integrations as well as some extra administrator and auditing tools.

 Box seems to trip over itself in trying to provide everything under the sun for cloud storage.
 The platform’s desktop clients are contradictory and incompatible, security is mediocre, and you can’t upload files greater than 5GB in size.